Skip to content

 IJulia

-JupyterHub / Jupyterlab / Binder
+JupyterHub / JupyterLab / Binder

-• WGLMakie should mostly work with a websocket connection.
-Bonito tries to infer the proxy setup needed to connect to the julia process.
-On local jupyterlab instances, this should work without problem.
+• WGLMakie should mostly work with a WebSocket connection.
+Bonito tries to infer the proxy setup needed to connect to the Julia process.
+On local JupyterLab instances, this should work without problem.
 On hosted instances one will likely need to have jupyter-server-proxy installed, and then execute something like Page(; listen_port=9091, proxy_url="<jhub-instance>.com/user/<username>/proxy/9091").
 Also see:

 Pluto

-• still uses Bonito's Websocket connection, so needs extra setup for remote servers.
+• Still uses Bonito's WebSocket connection, so needs extra setup for remote servers.

 JuliaHub

-• VSCode in the browser should work out of the box.
+• VS Code in the browser should work out of the box.

 julia